frazbakht5/problem-solving-practice/README.md

 # problem-solving-practice

-This repo contains all the problems I attempt to solve on different platforms including but not limited to:
+This repo contains all the problems I attempt to solve on different platforms including (but not limited to):

 - hackerrank
 - hackerearth